hasancagli/amazon-ebay-price-comparison/README.md

-# Amazon - Ebay Product Price and Review Comparision
+# Amazon - Ebay Product Price and Review Comparison

 This project provides you an opportunity that you can search for a certain product on two different marketplaces (Amazon and Ebay), and see the details of them.